Apolo Safanpo: Background and election

 Karel Sesa, the rector of the Cenderawasih University who was elected in 2013, died suddenly in 2015 due to medical complications.
 Upon his death, the Minister of Research and Higher Education Mohammad Nasir appointed Onesimus Sahuleka, the first vice rector of the university, as the acting rector for a two-year term.
 Despite his relatively long term as acting rector, Sahuleka failed to held an election for a definitive rector during his term, and his term was extended for six months.
 An election was finally held in September 2017.

-The initial candidates consisted of five different academicians from different faculties of the university.
+The initial candidates consisted of five different academics from different faculties of the university.
 Further selection by the selection committee resulted in three main candidates for the post: Safanpo from the Faculty of Engineering and Business, Agustinus Fatem from the Faculty of Social and Political Sciences, and Marthinus Salossa from the Faculty of Law.

 The final choice for the post of rector was made through an election, in which all 36 members of the university's senate were eligible to vote.
 The Minister of Research and Higher Studies, which was represented in the senate by a delegate, has a share of 19 votes.
 Safanpo won the final election with 38 votes, defeating Fatem with 13 votes and Salossa with 4 votes.
 Safanpo was inaugurated as the university's rector by Nasir on 14 September 2017.

 After the end of his first term, Safanpo ran again for a second term.
 In the election, the share of the minister's vote was increased from 19 to 20.
 Safanpo won the second election with 52 votes — 91% of the votes — and setting aside two other candidates.